evmcnb/quartz/content/Full/Vesicoureteral reflux.md

 date: 2023-09-18
 ---

-When urine flows backwards from the bladder to the ureter
+When urine flows backwards from the bladder to the ureter.

-Affects 10% of population and pre-disposes children to [[Full/Urinary Tract Infection|Urinary Tract Infection]]s
+Affects 10% of population and pre-disposes children to [[Full/Urinary Tract Infection|Urinary Tract Infection]]s.
+Most common cause of recurrent UTI in infants.

 ![[z_attachments/Pasted image 20260222104649.png|276]]